sveinbjornt/SnapTools/README.md

 ** SnapTools is currently a work in progress **

-SnapTools is a collection of command line tools and a GUI app that integrate aspects of the macOS GUI with the UNIX command line interface.
+SnapTools is a collection of tools that integrate aspects of the macOS GUI with the UNIX command line interface.

 <!--* [Download SnapTools 1.0]() (Intel 64-bit, 10.8 or later, ~0.5 MB)